madengr/ham2mon/README.md

 - AM demodulation
 - Priority channels

+lordmorgul:
+- min and max spectrum switches
+- python3 builtin functions correction for priority and lockout parsing
+- example priority and lockout files

 ## Console Operation:

 The following is an example of the option switches for UHD with NBFM demodulation, although omission of any will use default values (shown below) that are optimal for the B200: